jocardelle/historic_lulc_ag_lab/README.md

 ## Usage
 1. Ensure historical maps are georeferenced using Quad-G+ (see above)
-2. Run `batching_test.ipynb` to digitize the georeferenced maps
+2. Run `polygon_digitization.ipynb` to digitize the georeferenced maps
 3. Use `plotting.ipynb` to visualize and combine individual quad shapefiles into a single shapefile
 4. Reference Excel files in excel_map_info/ for coordinate and metadata information on maps